pydata/xarray/doc/user-guide/io.rst

 Distributed writes
 ~~~~~~~~~~~~~~~~~~

-You can use ``region`` to write to limited regions of existing arrays
+Xarray will natively use dask to write in parallel to a zarr store.
+For more
-in an existing Zarr store.
-This is a good option for writing data in parallel
+flexible parallelization, we can use ``region`` to write to limited regions of
-from independent processes.
+existing arrays in an existing Zarr store.

 To scale this up to writing large datasets, the first step is creating an
 initial Zarr store without writing all of its array data.
 This can be done by